 Tennesseans age 12 and up are eligible to receive a COVID-19 vaccine.
 The Pfizer vaccine is the only one currently approved for ages 12-15.
 Individuals seeking a COVID-19 vaccine can schedule an appointment at vaccinate.tn.gov, visit the Bedford County Health Department for a walk-in appointment, or search vaccinefinder.org to find a local vaccine provider such as a pharmacy, hospital or clinic.

 Bedford County Health Department is an agency of state government, not county government, but Bedford County government endorses its work in promoting the health of local citizens.

 The three COVID-19 vaccines being offered in the U.S. are safe and effective, and they have been tested on tens of thousands of volunteers.
-In Bedford County, vaccines are now available to anyone 16 and over who wants one.
-Vaccinating a significant percentage of the population is a key to defeating the virus which has taken so many lives and which has disrupted everything from family gatherings to the economy.

 Click here for COVID-19 information and resources from the State of Tennessee.

 Click here for statistics and information from Tennessee Department of Health about COVID-19 in Bedford County and statewide.